joelmoniz/Shape-Sketch/README.md

 ## The JDK, the JRE, Ant, & javadoc

-For more information about these, see these sections in the [Eclipse Library Template](Eclipse-Library-Template) README.
+For more information about these, see the relevant sections in the [Eclipse Library Template](https://github.com/processing/processing-library-template) README.